-Any associated battery storage systems may not be located in Zone 1 of the Aquifer Protection District and must be located above the 100 year floodplain.
-The storage system must be located within a building with the following features: a temperature and humidity maintained environment; an impervious floor with a containment system for potential leaks of hazardous materials; a smoke/fire detection, fire alarm and fire suppression system; a thermal runaway system; and a local disconnect point or emergency shutdown feature.
-The containment area must be designed so that in event of a fire, fire extinguishing chemicals will be completely contained.
+Any associated battery storage systems may not be located in the Zone 1 of any public water supply and must be located above the 100 year floodplain.
+The storage system, must be located within a building with the following features: an impervious floor with a containment system for potential leaks of hazardous materials; a temperature and humidity maintained environment; a smoke/fire detection system, fire alarm and fire suppression system; a thermal runaway system; and a local disconnect point or emergency shutdown feature.
+The battery containment area must be designed so that in event of a fire, fire extinguishing chemicals will be completely contained.

 The building and systems must be approved by the Whately Fire Chief and must be designed and installed in accordance with all applicable State codes and safety requirements as well as safety measures recommended by the National Fire Protection Association.
-The applicant shall provide for annual training of Whately Fire Department staff in coordination with the Fire Chief.
+Applicant will provide funding for annual training of Whately Fire Department staff.
 Periodic inspections to ensure the integrity of the batteries, other equipment and the containment system may be required as conditions of the special permit and the site plan review.